-WHITE, LEE & Co., Sumterville, South Carolina, agents for Coster & Coxe original SOUTHERN TONIC.
-Certificates of the efficacy and virtue of this medicine are in their
+HITE, LEE & Co., Sumterville, South Carolina, agents for Coster & Coxe origi-nal SOUTHERN TONIC.
+Certificates of the efficacy and virtue of this medicine are in their June 3 5 tf

-NOTICE-The notes and accounts of W. B. Daniels are placed in my hands for collection-all those indebted will please come forward and settle the same immediately.
-May 20 3 tf W. R. YOUNG
+NOTICE.-The notes and accounts of W. B. Daniels are placed in my hands for collection-all those indebted will please come forward and settle the same immediately.

+W. R. YOUNG